 Fuel Cards & Fleet Software: The Perfect Combo

 When you pair fuel cards with fleet tracking software, you have a comprehensive picture of your fleet’s consumption.
-Fleet trackers like Vimcar’s Fleet Geo let you see all routes, speeds, and stops your drivers make, so you can identify fuel-wasting behaviours.
+GPS tracker for cars like Vimcar’s Fleet Geo let you see all routes, speeds, and stops your drivers make, so you can identify fuel-wasting behaviours.

 Read more: What Is Fleet Tracking Software?

 Comparing Fuel Cards: 6 Things to Look For

 It pays to shop around and compare fuel prices, but it can be hard to narrow down the right one for you.
 What are the top 5 things to consider when comparing fuel cards?

 1. Vehicle Type

 The type of vehicles in your fleet is the first consideration, because it determines the petrol stations you patronize.